 Animals, like raccoons and rodents, are always looking for a free meal.
 If they discover your compost is easy to access, they’ll come back for a free buffet all the time.

 The best way to get rid of pesky animals is together an animal-proof bin.
 If they realize they cannot access it as easily, they will eventually give up, but you also can try to turn your pile more often to heat it up.
 A hot compost pile is less appealing than a cool one.

 Learn more about gardening in my new e-book!

 Creating a compost pile doesn’t need to be overwhelming.
 The composting benefits far outweigh any of the cons that might come with it.

 It takes between 6-12 months to create finished compost.
-By remembering these composting tips, your first experience will be a positive one.
+By remembering these composting tips for beginners, your first experience will be a positive one.
 Soon, you’ll have fresh compost to spread over your garden beds.